CryptoMF/frostybot/README.md

 ## Authors

-Developers listed below can normally be found lurking in #the-lab on [Krown's Crypto Cave Discord group](https://discordapp.com/invite/hzKU7qe):
+Developers listed below can normally be found on the [FrostyBot Discord Server](https://discord.gg/5WGepv).
+They are also known to frequent #the-lab channel on [Krown's Crypto Cave Discord Server](https://discordapp.com/invite/hzKU7qe):

 * FrostyAF
 * Barnz